-Surprisingly large lithium and boron deposits near Jagodina in Serbia26.
-June 2020. / Mining
+Surprisingly large lithium and boron deposits near Jagodina in Serbia, Mining

 The Jadar Resources company drilled two maiden holes for a total of 1238.1 metres at the Rekovac lithium and borate project in Serbia and had made some promising results.
 This Australian company has discovered lithium and boron deposits on the territory of the Rekovac municipality, not far from Jagodina, which resemble those that the mining conglomerate Rio Tinto recently discovered near Loznica.